PipedreamHQ/pipedream/components/zoho_bookings/README.md

 - **Send Personalized Notifications**: Craft and send personalized email or SMS notifications through Twilio or SendGrid when a new booking is made, or a booking is rescheduled.
 Include details like the time, service, and any special instructions, creating a tailored experience for each customer.

 - **Manage Customer Follow-ups**: Connect Zoho Bookings with a CRM platform like Salesforce or HubSpot.
 When an appointment concludes, trigger a workflow that creates a follow-up task in the CRM, ensuring no customer is overlooked and opportunities for additional services or feedback are captured.

+# Troubleshooting

+**Issues Connecting My Account: IP Allowlist**

+If your Zoho security policy includes an IP Allowlist, update it to connect your account:

+1. Add this IP Range: `44.223.89.56` - `44.223.89.63`.
+2. Include your current IP Address because the initial OAuth authorization request originates from your browser.
+3. Set up a [Virtual Private Cloud (VPC) on Pipedream](https://pipedream.com/docs/workflows/vpc#create-a-new-vpc).
+Add the [static IP address](https://pipedream.com/docs/workflows/vpc#find-the-static-outbound-ip-address-for-a-vpc) to Zoho's IP Allowlist.
+Note: VPCs are available with Pipedream's **Business Plan** or higher.
+See [pricing](https://pipedream.com/pricing) for details.

+After connecting your account, make sure to [run the workflow within a VPC](https://pipedream.com/docs/workflows/vpc#run-workflows-within-a-vpc).